snowex-hackweek/hot-pow/README.md

 ### Application Example

-Comparing pit data with met station temperatures from the Mesa:
+Comparing pit data with met station temperatures from the Mesa by vegetation and snow depth class:
 ![image](https://user-images.githubusercontent.com/24480835/125893733-505af65a-c1a6-4cd3-a5ea-98dc8f443415.png)